-The Ndirande Main Market resides in the southern region, some Kilometres from Blantyre CBD.
+The Ndirande Main Market resides in the southern region of Malawi, some Kilometres from Blantyre CBD.
 It harbours a small river called Nasolo that originates from the Ndirande Hill and flows into the Mudi river.

 The market serves the surrounding local areas of Ndirande, Nyambadwe and Makhetha.
 It is not known when the market was established but local sources state that it has been around for over 40 years.

 Ndirande market is well known for its hardware and scrap metal businesses.
 The main proucts up for sale at this market are hardware products such as building materials, car parts and electronics .

 You can travel to Ndirande main market by minibus, taxi, motorcycle, bicycle or by foot.

 To get to the market by minibus, you need to take a minibus from Blantyre CBD minibus rank called Mibawa or Wenela Bus Depot following Magalasi road and drop at Ndirande Main Market stage near First Capital Bank

 It takes approximately 20 minutes to get there and it’s only 2 minutes walk down the market, You should expect to pay about K800 return bus fare.